-This is a semester long in person course.
-We will meet twice a week in person at the above days and times.
+This is a semester long online course.
+We will meet twice a week via zoom at the above days and times.
 The organization of the course is module-based.
 There will be 17 modules, one for each week of the class.
 Module contents will not be available until that week.
 Throughout this program you will work closely with fellow business students, as well as with your professor.